Asama007/Jay-T-HelloWorld/README.md

-# Jay-T-HelloWorld
-A simple Hello world program!!!
+A simple Hello-world program.
-My name is Joshua Thomas, an aspiring software engineer.
+My name is Joshua Thomas Egiemeh - an aspiring software engineer.
-I love listening to music and also write codes during my spare time.
+I love to write codes.
+I love everything and anything that relates to design.
-I hope to build a product in the nearest future using Java technology.
+I hope to build a product for the fashion industry in the nearest future using Html, Css and javascript language.
-Something people cannot do without.
 #MyDream